kennwhite/install-letsencrypt/README.md

 *  Do __not__ run either these scripts or the client on production systems (yet).
 LE is still in beta and has some rough edges, including silently invoking sudo and installing [quite a few](#dependencies) development packages. __Please__ study the script for your platform.
 These were written quickly to help other people hopefully avoid some of the stumbling blocks I hit, and to expand the pool of testing volunteers.
 *  The Apache and Nginx plugins to autoupdate are very much still works-in-progress.
 I encourage anyone to help improve them by testing & documenting your results.
 Constructive feedback is welcome!
 *  Because Nginx in particular is still classified as highly experimental, I recommend spinning up a test VM (micro instances on GCE or AWS work great), and using the LE client as a certificate fetcher, pushing certs and keys to target servers via ssh.
-*  Be patient during the build, because there may be long pauses that are preceded by unrelated warning messages.
+*  Be patient during the build, because there may be long pauses (multi-minute on micro VMs) that are preceded by unrelated warning messages.
+If you're running on a platforms that ships with Python v 2.6 (wheezy, Cent6, Amazon Linux), be aware that there are some [core limits](#urllib3) on the underlying library around TLS, but workarounds are in place during the "bootstrap" process of standing up the client, and additional 2.6 support is being added by the LE team.

 As indicated in each script, if you get stuck, it's perfectly ok to tear down, rebuild, and try again, just make sure to run the following clean up to remove python and build fragments: